Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 I never stop following up, but my intervals between each follow up starts to spread out over time.

-Do you have an effective cold email to share with us?
+Do you have an effective cold email template to share with us?

 Comment below, pasting in your cold email template—and if you want feedback, just ask!